 Thirdly, however, our findings also underline that understanding SNAP as more than just the SNAP Tool is essential.
-SNAP is a five stage, two-component intervention: the SNAP tool (Stages 1 and 2), plus the needs-led conversation that follows tool completion (Stages 3+).
+SNAP is a five stage, two-component intervention: the SNAP Tool (Stages 1-2), plus the needs-led conversation that follows tool completion (Stages 3+).
 Where the stages of SNAP were delivered as intended, person-centred care was achieved in the identification, discussion and response to support needs.
-In contrast, within the HCP-led approach, patient involvement centred on completion of the SNAP Tool resulting in a process vulnerable traditional HCP interpretations assumptions.
-To achieve person-centred care through SNAP, HCP understanding of the intervention as a process (beyond SNAP Tool completion) is essential.
-As an intervention, SNAP provides an enhanced alternative to tools such as the Supportive Care Needs Survey which, similar to the SNAP Tool, enables patients to identify their support needs, but, unlike SNAP (the intervention), does not support HCPs to then involve patients in a needs-led process beyond the survey responses.
-It is also noteworthy, however, that some patients who received SNAP as HCP-led care also gave positive feedback, reflecting findings that patients can respond positively to the use of tools within consultations even in the absence of person-centred care.
+In contrast, within the HCP-led approach, patient involvement centred on completion of the SNAP Tool resulting in a process vulnerable to traditional HCP interpretations and assumptions.
+To achieve personcentred care through SNAP, HCP understanding of the intervention as a process (beyond SNAP Tool completion) is essential.
+As an intervention, SNAP provides an enhanced alternative to tools such as the Support needs, but, unlike SNAP (the intervention), doesn't support HCPs to then involve patients in a needs-led process beyond the survey responses.
+It is also noteworthy, however, that some patients who received SNAP as HCP-led care also gave positive feedback, reflecting findings11 that patients can respond positively to use of tools within consultations even in the absence of person-centred care.

 Finally, the findings confirm the pivotal role intervention fidelity plays in delivering personcentred care via SNAP.
 Notably, despite being highly experienced with long-established relationships with many of her patients, one nurse (who demonstrated high intervention fidelity) still felt that SNAP supported delivery of a more person-centred approach than her usual care.
-Study learnings will therefore inform the enhancement of SNAP training including greater understanding of person-centred care, of SNAP as a process, patient-HCP interactions that can occur when using SNAP and what HCPs need to do to deliver SNAP effectively.
+Study learnings will therefore inform enhancement of SNAP training including greater understanding of person-centred care, of SNAP as a process, patient-HCP interactions that can occur when using SNAP, and what HCPs need to do to deliver SNAP effectively.

-Strengths and limitations
+Strengths and Limitations

-A key study strength was its access to accounts from patients and HCPs across settings, enabling the exploration of a range of perspectives and interactions.
-In addition, HCPs delivered SNAP to 56 patients and were therefore able to reflect on their experiences with a relatively large sample for a pilot study.
+A key study strength was its access to accounts from patients and HCPs across settings, enabling exploration of a range of perspectives and interactions.
+In addition, HCPs delivered SNAP to 56 patients and were therefore able to reflect on their experiences with a relatively large sample for a pilot.

 A potential limitation was that all clinical settings were in the East of England.
-Also, this analysis included only one site per setting (primary, community and secondary care) limiting our ability to explore the influence of settings on different approaches to delivering SNAP: furthermore. only one delivered SNAP in primary care.
+Also, this analysis included only one site per setting (primary, community and secondary care) limiting our ability to explore the influence of settings on different approaches to delivering SNAP; further, only one HCP delivered SNAP in primary care.
 Patient engagement with SNAP may also have been limited by the study itself: HCPs reported that some patients declined to complete the SNAP Tool (and therefore receive SNAP) due to reluctance to participate in research.
-As a result, our findings may not fully reflect intervention engagement in a non-experimental setting.
+As a result, our findings may not fully reflect intervention engagement in a nonexperimental setting.
 Finally, SNAP was developed by three of the authors who also conducted this pilot study.